Best Lightweight 2-Person Tent Under $200 (Top Picks)

 Finding a high-quality and lightweight tent that meets all of your needs can be tough.
 And finding one under $200 makes that task even more difficult.

-So, we went on a mission to review and compare all of the best-selling 2-person lightweight tents on the market today.
+So, I went on a mission to review and compare all of the best-selling 2-person lightweight tents on the market today.

-And what did we find?
-Four tents that we feel reign supreme in weight, ease of use, quality, and, of course, price.
+What did I find?
+Four tents that I feel reign supreme in weight, ease of use, quality, and, of course, price.

 Comparison Chart